-Impact of the Healthy Kids Bus Stop at Merriwa & Muswellbrook
+Healthy Kids Bus Stop successful visit to Meriwa & Muswellbrook

 The Healthy Kids Bus Stop visited Merriwa and Muswellbrook in May 2018, offering free health and developmental check-ups for children in the region.
 This award-winning program was delivered through a partnership with the Hunter New England Local Health District and particularly Hunter Valley Community Health, Hunter New England Oral Health, Ronald McDonald House Charities and Royal Far West.